goph-R/minicore/README.md

 This framework is in WIP (Work In Progress) state.

 ## Hello application
-1) Create the following directory structure for "cache" and "logs" the application has to have write rights:
+1) Create the following directory structure:
 ```
 ~/app
     /templates